APCSPrinciples/ComputerHistoryInfographic/README.md

 Download your finished infographic by downloading it from canva.com and choosing *PDF - standard*.

 One source of ideas is this [list of people of diverse backgrounds in computer science](https://sites.google.com/sfusd.edu/csplc/resources/cultural-heritage?authuser=0) that was prepared by the SFUSD Computer Science department for Cultural Heritage Posters.
-The table is at the bottom of this page.
+A table of names from that list is at the bottom of this page.

 Samples of Student Work
 ----------------------